w3c/wai-curricula/content/designer/forms-design.md

 {% include excol.html type="middle" %}

 Show examples of notification messages.
-Explain that they need to be distinguishable by all users, including through visual cues and programmatically.
+Explain that they need to be distinguishable by all users, including visually and programmatically.

 Show examples of text and visual notifications for error messages and other types of feedback for forms.
-Explain that notifications may have different levels of priority when in the context of a complex application.
+Explain that notifications may have different levels of priority when in the context of a complex form.
 Explain that defining such levels of priority and which types of notifications each of these levels should contain is a designers' responsibility whereas implementing these levels is a developers' responsibility.

 #### Learning Outcomes for Topic

 Students should be able to:

+* define the placement and appearance of notifications
-* define meaningful and descriptive notification messages, for example:
+* define meaningful and descriptive notification messages, including:
   * on input (to communicate if the provided input is valid or invalid
   * on task completion (to communicate success or failure of a specific task)
 * design user experiences to queue and prioritize application notifications coming from different components
-* design user experiences to store and check notifications that disappear after a period of time at the users' pace
+* design user experiences to store notifications that disappear after a period of time to be checked at the users' pace
 * identify related requirements for developers to implement notifications

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

+* Show examples of placement and appearance of notifications.
+Explain that these notifications need to be distinguishable both visually and non-visually.
+Explain that defining the notifications placement and appearance is responsibility of the designer, whereas implementing such notifications is a developer's responsibility.
 * Show examples of different methods to communicate notifications, such as through text messages, semantic relations, haptic and audio feedback, and popup windows.
+Explain that there needs to be a variety of methods available to allow interaction by different groups of users.
-* Show examples of overlapping notifications in the context of complex applications.
+* Show examples of overlapping notifications.
 Explain that some users may find it daunting to process several notifications at the same time, so a method needs to be defined that allows to prioritize notifications based on their relevance.
 Explain that defining methods to prioritize notifications based on their relevance is a designers' responsibility, whereas implementing the methods is a developers' responsibility.
+* Demonstrate examples of notification processing using assistive technologies, including screen readers and voice assistants.
+Explain that the notifications may come at a faster pace than the technology is able to process, so users may end up missing information.
+Emphasize that it is good practice to design methods to store the notifications to allow users to check the notifications at their own pace.

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge:

 * Practical &mdash; Give students a form field that validate on user input and ask them to provide descriptive validation messages.
 Assess how students provide clear validation messages for fields that validate on user input.
-* Practical &mdash; Give students an application with notifications coming from different view and ask them to define methods to queue and prioritize such notifications.
+* Practical &mdash; Give students a form with notifications coming from different fields and ask them to define methods to queue and prioritize such notifications.
 Assess how students prioritize and organize notifications coming from different views.

 {% include excol.html type="end" %}